-A place she has never heard of.
+A place she's never heard of.
 She burns it into her memory now.
 Gamma Ceti IV.
 The place she might die.
 "When?"

 He shakes his head, runs his hands up and down her body, lingering on her hips, on her breasts.
 He pulls her down for a frantic kiss, his tongue dominating her, his hands making her cry out almost in pain.
 Then: "You were forty five."

 It is a gift or a curse, but either way she knows now.
-But he is right.
+But he's right.
 All is different.
 Else, how would she be here, on top of him, riding him to completion.
 This older, non-real Spock who loves her.